Migrate On-Premise Files Shares to Cloud File Storage

 The technologies to enable cloud-based file server file shares are now converging with all the components needed to make this dream a reality!

-In this article, we will explore the components needed to provide full cloud-based file sharing services and the current state of each as they relate to Microsoft Azure.
+In this article, we will explore the components needed to provide full cloud-based file sharing services that can be accessed remotely.

 Active Directory Domain Service